 We are regularly, if not daily, contacted by recipients of Tree Planting Certificates, who deeply appreciate what has been arranged for them, particularly the thoughtfulness of the act, and they contact us to reaffirm what we do and that it does make a difference..

 We do hope you understand our rationale ( ie. we are not being awkward) and hope we have given you enough information to help you make a decision.

 Shipping is included.

-If ordered before noon (Irish time), the Planting Certificate will issue the same day, or next business day if ordered in the afternoon.
+If ordered before noon (Irish time), the Planting Certificate will issue the same day, or the next business day if ordered in the afternoon.